Uncertainty Quantification for Bayesian CART: Non-dyadic Bayesian CART

 \subsection{Unbalanced Haar Wavelets}

 {UH wavelet basis functions \cite{girardi} are {\em not} necessarily translates/dilates of any mother wavelet function and, as such, allow for different support lengths and design-adapted split locations.
 Here, we particularize the constructive definition of UH wavelets given by \cite{piotr}.
-Assume that possible values for splits are chosen from a set of $n=2^{L_{max}}$ breakpoints $\mX= \{x_i:x_i=i/n,1\leq i\leq n\}$\footnote{In non-parametric regression, $\mX$ could be regarded as the set of observed covariate values.}.
+Assume that possible values for splits are chosen from a set of $n=2^{L_{max}}$ breakpoints $\mX= \{x_i:x_i=i/n,1\leq i\leq n\}$.
 Using the scale/location index enumeration, {pairs $(l,k)$ in the tree are now equipped with} (a) a {\em breakpoint} $b_{lk}\in\mX$ and (b) {\em left and right brackets} $(l_{lk},r_{lk})\in\mX\cup\{0,1\}$.
-Unlike balanced Haar wavelets \eqref{haar}, where $b_{lk}=1/2^{l+1}$, the breakpoints $b_{lk}$ are {\em not required} to be {regularly dyadically constrained} and are chosen from $\mX$ in a hierarchical fashion as follows.
+Unlike balanced Haar wavelets \eqref{haar}, where $b_{lk}=(2k+1)/2^{l+1}$, the breakpoints $b_{lk}$ are {\em not required} to be {regularly dyadically constrained} and are chosen from $\mX$ in a hierarchical fashion as follows.
 One starts by setting $l_{00}=0, r_{00}=1$.
 Then \begin{itemize} \item[(a)] The first breakpoint $b_{00}$ is selected from $\cC\cap(0,1)$. \item[(b)] For each $1\leq l\leq L_{max} $ and $0\leq k<2^{l}$, set

 If $ \cC\cap (l_{lk},r_{lk}]\neq\emptyset, $ choose $b_{lk}$ from $\cC\cap (l_{lk},r_{lk}]$. \end{itemize} Let $A$ denote the set of {\em admissible} nodes $(l,k)$, in that $(l,k)$ is such that $\cC\cap (l_{lk},r_{lk}]\neq\emptyset$, obtained through an instance of the sampling process described above and let be the corresponding set of breakpoints.
 Each collection of split locations $B$ gives rise to nested intervals